cawleyflower/testDocs/content/CumulusLinux37/Cumulus_Linux_User_Guide/Layer_3/Equal_Cost_Multipath_Load_Sharing_-_Hardware_ECMP.md

 of a given input.
 This is useful when determining exactly which path a flow takes through a network.

-On Cumulus Linux, use the
-`cl-ecmpcalc`<span id="src-8362929_indexterm-5DD1B80EDE9EC8EEED55683793A708AE">
-</span>command to determine a hardware hash result.
+On Cumulus Linux, use the `cl-ecmpcalc` command to determine a hardware hash result.

 In order to use `cl-ecmpcalc`, all fields that are used in the hash must be provided.
 This includes ingress interface, layer 3 source IP, layer 3